Curriculum Overview

 • Live marking is used in every lesson to assess against the learning objective and allow children to edit and improve their work.
 Misconceptions are addressed in lessons or in a same day intervention.

-• Challenge and high order questioning are constant features of lesson
+• Challenge and high order questioning are constant features of a lesson.

 • Strong links with local secondary schools and professional collaborative learning on the KS2/KS3 curriculum is in place.